Mindful Representations

 8. Broader Impact

-Engaging in this mindful, grounded process brings personal clarity for everyone invoved in the workshop.
+Engaging in this mindful, grounded process brings personal clarity for everyone involved in the workshop.
 Moreover it naturally leads participants to adopt a broader, more respectful perspective.
 It opens us up to a deep empathy for others that can be quite moving.
-Most participants find this expereince very rewarding and very useful.
+Most participants describe the experience as deeply meaningful, rewarding, and practically useful in their everyday lives and relationships.

 For a more detailed version of what happens in a Mindful Representations Click here

-A one-day workshop will usually include about 4- 6 full mindful representations and about four pieces of formal mindfulness work.
-One of the pieces of minduflness work usually uses the process of representation to give participants a deeper mindfulness experience.
+A one-day workshop will usually include about 4-6 full mindful representations and about four pieces of formal mindfulness work.
+One of the pieces of mindfulness work usually uses the process of representation to give participants a deeper mindfulness experience.